ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 3. Modify `model_handler/handler_map.py`.
 This mapping contains key as the exact model name and value as the handler object of the specific model.
 4. If your model is price based, please update the pricing detail, i.e. price per million tokens under `eval_runner_helper.py`
 5. Raise a [Pull Request](https://github.com/ShishirPatil/gorilla/pulls) with your new Model Handler.
 We will run the model handler if an endpoint is established.
 If self-hosting is required and the model size is large, we might not be able to accommodate model hosting therefore an OpenAI compatible endpoint for evaluation is desired.
-6. Feel Free to join [Gorilla Discord Leaderboard Channel](https://discord.gg/rgyHBXvw) and reach out to us for any questions or concerns in adding new models.
+6. Feel Free to join [Gorilla Discord](https://discord.gg/grXXvj9Whz) #leaderboard and reach out to us for any questions or concerns in adding new models.
 We are happy to help you!

 All the leaderboard statistics, and data used to train the models is released under Apache 2.0.